lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

 tags: [chrome, development, productivity]
 ---

-Developing a DRY work flow is crucial in my day to day activities.
-In the time I've been developing, I've collected a few chrome extensions that are essential to my development work flow and that make both my professional and personal life in the browser much easier.
+A DRY work flow is crucial in development.
+In the time I've been programming, I've collected a few chrome extensions that are essential to my development work flow and that make both my professional and personal life in the browser much easier.

 * ## LiveReload
   I work with the web.
 I breathe the web.